LabNConsulting/munet/README.md

 # MICRONET

-A package for creating network topologies and running programs within them using linux namepsaces.
+A package for creating network topologies and running programs and containers within them using linux namepsaces.